The Lifeboat Fund and the RNLI

-The Lifeboat Fund is proud to be the single largest regular contributor to the Royal National Lifeboat Institution, the charity that saves lives at sea.
+The Lifeboat Fund is proud to be the single largest regular contributor to the RNLI.

-The Lifeboat Fund is an official charity of the Civil Service, the Royal Mail and British Telecom.
+The Lifeboat Fund is an official charity, which was set up over 150 years ago by civil servants and is run to this day by the Civil Service.
 It raises funds through donations from both serving and retired employees and from legacies.
 Civil servants across the UK organise fundraising collections and promote the lifesaving work of the RNLI.

 Visit The Lifeboat Fund's website for further information or to donate.